 Nothing says Awe and Wonder like a diorama.
 I aspired to use free and natural materials: cardboard for the underground plasmodia, wax for the fruiting bodies (red and brown), Soy-based inks for the background images.

 In the end, to be honest, some chemicals got mixed in.
 One day all my exhibits will be made of mycelium and treasures from dumpsters.

 Enlarged on the walls and windows will be the incredible and little-known illustrations from The Myxomycetes of Japan, 1977.

-I e-mailed slime mold art experts around the world in order to curate the exhibit.
-Here are some of the images I got my hands on.
+I e-mailed slime mold art experts around the world in order to 'curate' and acquire images for the graphics in the exhibit.
+Here are some of the ones I got my hands on.